yanolja/arena/README.md

 ## License

 This project is licensed under the terms of the Apache 2.0 license.
 See the [LICENSE](LICENSE) file for more details.

+## Contributing

+Before you submit any contributions, please make sure to review and agree to our [Contributor License Agreement](CLA.md).

+## Code of Conduct

+Please read our [Code of Conduct](CODE_OF_CONDUCT.md) before engaging with our community.